Shopify/hydrogen-v1/docs/components/primitive/modelviewer.md

----
-gid: 4ea0af7a-fafe-11eb-9a03-0242ac130003
-title: ModelViewer
+# ModelViewer
-description: The ModelViewer component renders a 3D model (with the model-viewer tag) for the Storefront API's Model3d object.
----

 The `ModelViewer` component renders a 3D model for the Storefront API's [Model3d object](https://shopify.dev/api/storefront/reference/products/model3d).

 The component outputs a `<model-viewer>` tag.
-You can [customize this component](https://shopify.dev/api/hydrogen/components#customizing-hydrogen-components) using passthrough props.
+You can [customize this component](/docs/components#customizing-hydrogen-components) using passthrough props.

 ## Example code